 It is recommended to avoid the intake of aluminum.
 Diet rich in fruits, vegetables, olive oil, legumes, cereals, and fish provide a lower risk of developing Alzheimer’s disease.

 Turmeric and Coconut water can be included in the diet for better health.

 Omega-3 fatty acid supplements slow cognitive decline in some patients with very mild Alzheimer’s disease.

-Red grapes may help neuro-degenerative disorders like Alzheimer’s disease, cognitive impairment and memory loss.
+Red grapes may help neuro-degenerative disorders like Alzheimer’s disease, cognitive impairment, and memory loss.

-Avoid diet containing excessive intake of sugar, refined carbohydrates (with high glycemic index), and animal products (with high content of saturated fats).
+Avoid diet containing excessive intake of sugar, refined carbohydrates (with high glycemic index), and animal products (with a high content of saturated fats).

 Increase intake unrefined seeds (cereals, legumes, and oleaginous seeds), vegetables (with high fibrous content, vitamins, polyphenols, and other antioxidant substances [e.g., phytoestrogens]), and food rich in omega-3 fatty acids.